hassamhassan/Python-test/README.md

 ==========================================================================================
 *** Django Rest FrameWork Urls ***
-Apart from API docs some DRF urls are also available: http://hassamhassan.pythonanywhere.com/json_rest_api/service_area/ http://hassamhassan.pythonanywhere.com/json_rest_api/provider/
+Apart from API docs some DRF urls are also available from where we can preform CRUD http://hassamhassan.pythonanywhere.com/json_rest_api/service_area/ http://hassamhassan.pythonanywhere.com/json_rest_api/provider/